katreinhart/askify-api-v2/README.md

 * Use the JWT token returned from register or login as an authorization bearer token to access these routes.

 #### Backlog
+* POST to /questions should not require "userid" field - that information should be parsed from token.
+* Does deeply nested archive route return user names?
+* Implement Delete functionality?

 * ~~Use ```https://github.com/auth0/go-jwt-middleware``` go-jwt-middleware to protect routes.~~
 * ~~Update user registration to take fname and cohort ID~~
 * ~~Implement ```/users/{id}/questions``` GET route to see all users' questions~~
 * ~~Implement ```/archive``` GET route to get all answered questions with nested answers.~~
-* Implement Delete functionality?
-* POST to /questions should not require "userid" field = that should be parsed from token.
-* Does deeply nested archive route return user names?

 ### Work In Progress
 This is a work in progress as of January 2018.